12920/FortinetLabs/README.md

 Note: Similarly, you can connect and configure multiple nodes that are required for your topology.
 19. Now, click on More actions from left side given menu.
 20. Click on Start all nodes.

+Please visit to: **https://drive.google.com/drive/folders/1BD_vEb65Ndl5rPiLxDIfs79LKt3DzjRy?usp=sharing** to see the step by step guide to setup EVE NG environment for labs.
 You will see the nodes in blue after they will become active.

 To start configuration on each node, go to the node and click on it.